Overview

 The reminder function comprises two parts.
 Firstly, user sets a date designated to active the reminder through the command

-.
-Then, user will be able to find all items whose reminder has been activated at present through the command check
+set reminder.
+Then, user will be able to find all items whose reminder has been activated at present through the command check.

 There is also an enhanced function which allows the user to filter items expiring within a specified number of days,